A $\sigma_{2}$ Penrose inequality for conformal asymptotically hyperbolic 4-discs: Proof of Main Result

-Similarly, using (\ref{eq:mean curvature-1}), we get
+Similarly, using (\ref{eq:mean curvature}), we get

-Theorem \ref{prop:positive side} then follows directly from Definition \ref{def:quasi-local mass}, (\ref{eq:add9}) and (\ref{eq:add10}) when $k\geq1.$ For $k=0,$ the proof is similar and simpler since near minimal points of $u$, $u$ is smooth.
-We have thus finished the proof. \end{proof} Second, we discuss the limit of our quasi-local mass as $t\to+\infty$.
-It is clear that this corresponds to the limit when $r=|x|\to1^{-}.$ Our result is summarized in the following \begin{thm} Let $(M,g)$ be a conformally flat asymptotically hyperbolic 4-manifold with singularities.
-With notations as in Section 1 and Section 2, we have
+Theorem \ref{prop:positive side} then follows directly from Definition \ref{def:quasi-local mass}, (\ref{eq:add9}) and (\ref{eq:add10}) when $k\geq1.$ For $k=0,$ the proof is similar and simpler since $u$ is smooth.
+We have thus finished the proof. \end{proof} Second, we discuss the limit of quasi-mass as $t\to+\infty$.
+It is clear that this corresponds to the limit when $r=|x|\to1^{-}.$ Our result is summarized in the following \begin{thm} Let $(M,g)$ be a conformally flat asymptotically hyperbolic 4-manifold with possible singularities.
+With notations given as in Section 1 and Section 2, we have

 \end{thm}